Critical and Creative Thinking / Design Thinking Staff Development Days

 Extensive classroom resources - teachers can begin teaching the next day.

-The Minds Wide Open K-8 program is made accessible 24/7 to all workshop participants through the teaching portal CCT.Education
+The Minds Wide Open K-8 (or 3-10 for DT) program is made accessible 24/7 to all workshop participants through the teaching portal CCT.Education

 2 gigabytes of resources are provided to the school which the school can save to their server for all staff to access.